 - Paste the info from the clipboard into the issue description

-How to collect JDK logs
+How to collect JDK logs (only if asked)

 The aim is to determine what’s wrong with the focus events.
 An approach described below is based on comparing focus events between the two IDE builds - broken and working.